sahiljena/react-webview-debugger/README.md

 - Cookies
 - localStorage & sessionStorage
-- Network requests and responses
+- Network requests and cURL
-- Console errors & warnings
+- Fully functional console
 - Environment features like `SharedArrayBuffer`

 No setup.
 No configuration.
 No hassle.